willja001/Ringquest/README.txt

 5. Install quest directory.

 6. Navigate to quest directory.
-If in Linux, run quest.sh (If using windows, change quest.sh to quest.bat).
+If in Linux, run quest.sh (If using windows, change quest.sh to quest.bat and run quest).
 Set execution permissions as required.
 Note: .java files can be individually compiled using javac filename.java

 7. To execute, enter "java RinqQuest"